khointn/khointn/README.md

 ### 👋 Hi there - I'm Khoi

 I'm an aspiring sophomore at VinUniversity, Vietnam, majoring in Computer Science.
 I'm currently looking to learn and improve practical skills through internships and research opportunities.
-My technical interests include, but are not restricted to, data science, AI, software engineering, and maybe also blockchain (but not NFT or Web3, they are buzzwords).
+My technical interests include, but are not restricted to, data science, AI, software engineering, and maybe also blockchain.

 ### 💬 Previous Experience
 - Data Scientist Intern - Cốc Cốc Browser (2022)